Sebastián Rubiano-Galvis (he/him/his)

 Biography

-Sebastián Rubiano-Galvis is an Assistant Professor of Environmental Justice in the Department of Law, Societies, and Justice at the University of Washington.
-He is also a faculty affiliate of the Center for Environmental Politics and the Science, Technology, and Society Studies Interdisciplinary Group.
+Sebastián Rubiano-Galvis is an Assistant Professor in the Department of Law, Societies, and Justice at the University of Washington.
+He is also a faculty affiliate of the Science, Technology, and Society Studies (STSS) Faculty Network, the Center for Environmental Politics, the Center for the Study of Demography and Ecology, and Society + Technology at UW.

 Share